 I’ve been reading the now-classic business book, “The Challenger Sale: Taking Control of the Customer Conversation" by Matthew Dixon and Brent Adamson.
 As I continue to read, it’s becoming increasingly clear to me that value selling can help every sales rep perform like a Challenger by helping them adopt the complementary attributes that make up the profile of this likely sales leader.

-ROI Selling recently spoke with Mike Serulneck, an accomplished Value Engineer who has successfully developed and managed Business Value Engineering and sales proposal teams at Tier 1 technology companies.
-During his conversation with ROI Selling’s David Svigel and Patty Baumgardner, Mike shared his experience using value selling methodologies to sell technology solutions, as well as his perspective on how value selling has changed over the last decade.
+I recently spoke with Mike Serulneck, an accomplished Value Engineer who has successfully developed and managed Business Value Engineering and sales proposal teams at Tier 1 technology companies.
+During our conversation, Mike shared his experience using value selling methodologies to sell technology solutions, as well as his perspective on how value selling has changed over the last decade.

 Purpose-built value selling tools are designed to simplify sales enablement and build trust between your organization and its prospects and customers.
 The most valuable tools can provide strategic insights into how your customers do business, and help them understand the risk and cost of continuing “business as usual.”
 Value selling tools can also accelerate the sales process and help you close more business with greater confidence.
 So why don’t more organizations use them?